Which is more effective at blocking odor?

 A chemical deodorant is often alcohol-based and targets bad odor with sodium stearate, stearyl alcohol, and sodium chloride.

-A natural deodorant targets bad odor with ingredients like Blue Cypress Oil, Peppermint Oil, Spearmint Leaf Oil, and Lavender Oil.
+A natural deodorant for men targets bad odor with ingredients like Blue Cypress Oil, Peppermint Oil, Spearmint Leaf Oil, and Lavender Oil.

 Are chemicals in deodorants bad for you?